posm/posm.github.io/src/pages/in-the-field/index.md

 On the same "General settings" screen, scroll down to the options for "Auto send" and make sure that there is a check next to "Auto send with wifi" and **not** next to "Auto send with network".
 Since we're doing this offline, we only want the forms sent over the POSM wifi.

 Now that the server settings are right, go back to the ODK home screen and select "Get blank form".
 The app will connect to the OMK server on POSM and show you all the forms that have been uploaded.
-Only get the ones you need - otherwise your ennumerators may get confused later.
+Only get the ones you need - otherwise your enumerators may get confused later.

 To use ODK, go to the ODK home screen and tap "Fill blank form", then select the form you want to complete.
 This launches the ODK survey and, in turn, prompts you to launch OpenMapKit.